werf/website/pages_en/rails/200_real_apps/030_assets.md

 {% asset guides/rails/030_assets_success.png %}

-Note which resources were requested and which links were used (the last resource was retrieved via the Ajax request):
+Note which resources were requested and which links were used (the last resource here was retrieved via the Ajax request):

 {% asset guides/rails/030_assets_resources.png %}